edus44/express-deliver/README.md

     })
 }))

-// View more usages on example folder
+// View more usages on test/app.js file

 //At the end